KJJC-TV: Max Media ownership

 Continental Television Network accepted an $18 million offer for its three Montana television stations from Max Media in December 2000.
 The deal marked Max's return to the television business, having previously sold its portfolio of broadcast properties to Sinclair Broadcast Group in 1998.
 Max hired Jack May, longtime KFBB-TV general manager, and promised technical improvements including an interconnection of the Great Falls, Missoula, and Butte stations, which were fed from facilities in Missoula.
 However, these upgrades were marred by technical difficulties.
 Viewers of the 2002 Winter Olympics, aired by NBC, in Great Falls experienced difficulties in transmission with the new system in Missoula.
 Signal issues persisted as late as May.

-In September 2002, Max contracted Independent News Network of Davenport, Iowa, to produce a regional newscast for KWYB, KTMF, and KTGF.
+In September 2002, Max contracted with Independent News Network of Davenport, Iowa, to produce a regional newscast for KWYB, KTMF, and KTGF.
 Six reporters, one each in the five areas serviced by the Max Montana stations and another in Helena, contributed reports to Big Sky News at 5 and 10 p.m., which was presented from Iowa.
 The early newscast was dropped at the start of 2004.